About Shannon and how Blue Fern Yarns was created.

 The next thing I knew my first five kilos of yarn arrived (I am not sure I even remember placing the order) and started dyeing more and more.
 I dyed more yarn than I could ever crochet in my lifetime and there were a few people who asked me if they could buy some from me.
 The next thing I knew Blue Fern Yarns was created.

-During the lockdown in 2020, I learnt knitting.
+During the lockdown in 2020, I started to learn knitting.
 I really didn't think it would be my thing as I love to crochet.
 However I have found that I just cannot put it down and have even made a garment after only five months of knitting.
-You can see some of the things I have made over on Instagram.

 Here I am wearing my shawl I designed using hand dyed yarns.
 These were not my yarns but it was the first time I used them.